From high-tech to Hollywood, ZA natives are making it big in America

 While widespread immigration reform continues to be a pressing issue for both Obama and the 2016 presidential ballot, initiatives like the Green Card Lottery will proceed in their regulated manners to facilitate a consistent flow of new immigrants with full legal and residential rights.

 GUSGC offers trustworthy guidance and support to applicants of the US Diversity Visa (DV) Lottery program.
 The organization guarantees the successful submission of application materials, both on time and in full, and strive to make the immigration process as clear, simple, and streamlined as possible.
-The combination of advanced web application systems, user friendly interfaces and highly trained 24/7 immigration experts leads to a quick and streamlined process to ensure participation in the Green Card Lottery and hopefully fulfill the dreams of millions of individuals all over the world to live, work, study and even open a business in the United States of America.
+The combination of advanced web application systems, user friendly interfaces and highly trained 24/7 immigration consultants leads to a quick and streamlined process to ensure participation in the Green Card Lottery and hopefully fulfill the dreams of millions of individuals all over the world to live, work, study and even open a business in the United States of America.

 Private entity aids hopeful clients applying for federally regulated immigration to the US